envadiv/Passage3D/README.md

 ## Getting Started
 This document provides instructions for running a single node network on your local machine and then submitting your first few transactions to that network using the command line.
-Running a single node network is a great way to get familiar with Regen Ledger and its functionality.

 ## Prerequisites